College Pastor & Ministry Team Pastor

 Claudia is passionate about organizing, networking and relationships.
 Through the healing of brokenness in her life, God also cultivated a passion for deep discipleship among sisters and a desire for each woman to grow into their God-given calling to affect and change the world.
 Claudia is married to Trevor (Aug 2003) and they have two children, Isabelle and Owen.

 In 2006, Stephanie came to know the Lord in a lecture hall at Georgia Tech and has called Journey her home church since then.
 She has studied architecture and business, and has worked at a local bakery and in Healthcare IT.
 In the summer of 2015, Stephanie heeded God’s prompting to work for Journey and has been enjoying it ever since.

-Passionate about facilitating teamwork and artistic expression, Stephanie currently oversees church operations as well as the creative ministry team.
-She’s also blessed to be a part of the undergraduate ministry.
+Passionate about facilitating teamwork and artistic expression, Stephanie currently oversees church operations and is part of the worship team leadership.
 She loves to hike, make music and travel.

 Dandy was born and raised in Puerto Rico and committed his life to Christ when he was 14 years old.
 At the age of 21, he moved to the U.S. and began attending a church in Miami where he served for 16 yrs as a youth pastor while getting his M.Div and MA from Trinity Theological Seminary in practical ministry and biblical studies, respectively.
 It was in this church that he met his wonderful wife and best friend, Jennifer.
 They have three kids together: Timothy, Abigail and Olivia.

 In 2010, he and his family left to Colombia for four years to serve as full-time missionaries to different native tribes.
 There, Dandy trained locals to become pastors to their own indigenous community.
 After returning from Colombia, the Lord led Dandy and his family to join the Journey Church of Atlanta family in July 2016 and serve as Family Pastor.